Nigeria

 ANALYSIS:

-Nigeria’s armed forces have been deployed in two-thirds of the states in the country and are overstretched as Boko Haram, ISWA and bandit groups continue to expand their areas of operation.
+Nigeria’s armed forces have been deployed in two-thirds of the states in the country and are overstretched as Boko Haram, ISWAP and bandit groups continue to expand their areas of operation.
+The resurgence of suicide bombings in Borno State and attacks in Yobe State have raised significant concerns about the security situation in the region.
 Smaller factions stemming from Boko Haram complicate the accurate identification of armed groups responsible for attacks, posing ongoing challenges to respond effectively to threats against civilians.

-Over the past several years, Nigeria’s military has perpetrated deadly and erroneous airstrikes.
-Such indiscriminate airstrikes raise concerns about the military’s identification of legitimate targets and disregard for civilian casualties.
+Over the past several years, Nigeria’s military has perpetrated deadly and erroneous airstrikes, which raise concerns about the military’s identification of legitimate targets and disregard for civilian casualties.
 While the authorities have issued apologies and acknowledged responsibility, minimal steps have been taken to seek justice or accountability or to ensure military operations minimize civilian harm.

 Violence between herders and farmers has increased over the past decade as population growth has led to an expansion of the area dedicated to farming, leaving less land available for open grazing by nomads’ cattle.
-In Nigeria’s Middle Belt states, the majority Muslim north meets the predominantly Christian south.
-Competition over land use is particularly intractable in this area as the fault lines between farmers and herders often overlap with ethnic and religious divisions.
-Climate change and increasing desertification in the north has also exacerbated tensions as the loss of grazing land has driven many ethnic Fulani herdsmen southward into areas farmed by settled communities that are predominantly Christian.
+In the Middle Belt states, competition over land use is particularly intractable as the fault lines between farmers and herders often overlap with ethnic and religious divisions.
+Climate change and increasing desertification in the north has also exacerbated tensions as the loss of grazing land has driven many Fulani Muslim herders southward into areas farmed by settled communities that are predominantly Christian.
 While armed bandit groups are motivated largely by criminal motives, many bandits are ethnic Fulani and prey on settled farming communities, exacerbating existing ethnic tensions.
 The Boko Haram insurgency in the northeast has compounded these challenges by driving herders into the Middle Belt.

 RISK ASSESSMENT:

-• Patterns of violence against civilians, or members of an identifiable group based on their ethnicity or religion, as well as their property, livelihoods and cultural or religious symbols.
+• Patterns of violence against civilians, or members of an identifiable group based on their ethnicity or religion, as well as their property and livelihoods.

 • Multiple security crises caused by a proliferation of armed groups, criminal gangs and armed extremist groups.